ynishimi/ynishimi.github.io/content/en/about.md

 ShowBreadCrumbs: false
 ---

+## Konnichiwa!

 Hello!
-I am Yuki Nishimi.
+I am **Yuki Nishimi**.
+I am a first-year master's student in the Communications and Computer Engineering course at the Graduate School of Informatics, Kyoto University.